 Clearly social media is here to stay and is intricately interwoven inside the above quote.
 Every aspect of doing business from branding, marketing and sales is communicated and disseminated via social media.

-Every business from huge (Coca Cola), to large (Whole Foods), to midsize (Eileen Fisher), to small (Momentum Institute for Women) must effectively use social media as part of their overall content marketing strategy or suffer the consequences.
+Every business from huge (Coca Cola and Whole Foods), to midsize (Eileen Fisher), to small (the Visionary Business Guide) must effectively use social media as part of their overall content marketing strategy or suffer the consequences.

 Webster’s dictionary defines engagement as emotional involvement or commitment and to be engaging is defined as tending to draw favorable attention or interest.

-Education – Sharing content from your blog that has a teaching component.
+- Educate – Sharing content from your blog that has a teaching component.
 (Like this article does). you can also share teaching based content from leaders in your industry.

-Empowerment – Among other empowering mindset posts I discover via the internet, I post empowerment statements from my Mindset Mojo – 365 days of truth and motivation series.
+- Empower – Among other empowering mindset posts I discover via the internet, I post empowerment statements from my Mindset Mojo – 365 days of truth and motivation series.
 I frequently see and meet people in person who tell me how much these posts mean to them and have added value to their life.
 Share posts that instantly help people to be more inspired, uplifted and take action.

 - Entertain – entertainment posts can be music and short video clips that have humor or your favorite clips from old school tv shows.
 Some folks like to use the funny memes – think of the funny Kermit the frog ones!
 Hilarious, right!
 What other humorous antidotes might be a good fit for your brand and audience?